adaptlearning/adapt-contrib-narrative/README.md

 **\_component** (string): This value must be: `narrative`.

 **\_classes** (string): CSS class name to be applied to **Narrative**’s containing div.
-Supported class is `items-are-full-width` which increases the width of the narrative elements to 100% in desktop view.
-On smaller screens the items reset to the default mobile view.
 The class must be predefined in one of the Less files.
-Separate multiple classes with a space.
+Separate multiple classes with a space. `items-are-full-width` increases the width of the narrative elements to 100% in desktop view.

 **\_layout** (string): This defines the horizontal position of the component in the block.
 Acceptable values are `full`, `left` or `right`; however, `full` is typically the only option used as `left` or `right` do not allow much room for the component to display.